 An internal marketing environment consists of factors that fall within your control and impact your marketing operations, including your organization’s strengths, weaknesses, uniqueness, and competencies.

 Think of essential marketing elements such as your people and teams, the quality of your product or service, capital assets and budgets, and company policy.
 Internal marketing environment factors are controllable.
+Here’s an example of some internal elements you might monitor in your marketing environment: product screenshot of wrike analyze on aqua background

 What is an external marketing environment?

-The external marketing environment includes all factors that do not fall within your organization's control, including technological advancements, regulatory changes, social, economic, and competitive forces.
+The external marketing environment includes all factors that do not fall within your organization’s control, including technological advancements, regulatory changes, and social, economic, and competitive forces.

 These factors may be controllable or uncontrollable, but defining and studying their changes and trends gives your business and marketing team some power to stay the course.
 The external marketing environment can be broadly categorized into micro and macro marketing environments.